jpineroberbel/Desarrollo-Web-en-Entornos-Cliente/Unit 5 - Document Object Model (DOM)/Exercises/Worksheet #7.md

 Also, you may want to create different difficulty levels for your game.
 For example:

-The ball could move faster after a given number of rounds To make things trickier for the player, allow for the computer to move the paddle more quickly Pong is a rather complex project if you are entirely new to JavaScript.
-I think the most difficult part of this project idea is to make sure the computer doesn’t always win.
+- The ball could move faster after a given number of rounds

-Hence, make sure you have a couple of easier projects under your belt before tackling this one.
+- To make things trickier for the player, allow for the computer to move the paddle more quickly